ietf-tools/rfcfold/README.md

 are used if they are available as `ggrep` and `gsed`.

-Use of both GNU grep and GNU sed may increase the maximum usable value for the folding column over system-provided grep and sed.
+Use of both GNU grep and GNU sed may increase the maximum usable value for the folding column over using system-provided grep and sed.